Request for tenders / proposals / quotations

 What happens with the funds generated through the MAT?

-Funds generated through MAT are invested in sales, marketing and development activities through the Hearst Development Corporation whose mandate is to promote the Town of Hearst for visitors, meetings and conventions, important events and to the media, travel agents and the travel industry.
-The funds will also be invested in long-term destination development projects aimed at enhancing the visitor experience.
+The Town of Hearst collects the MAT on behalf of the Hearst Development Corporation.
+Funds generated through the MAT are invested in sales, marketing and development activities through said Corporation whose mandate is to promote the Town of Hearst for visitors, meetings and conventions, events and to the media, travel agencies and the travel industry.
+Funds can also be invested in long-term destination development projects aimed at enhancing the visitor experience.

-Municipal Accommodation Tax participants will have opportunities to become involved in different committees that will guide the planning of the action plans.
+MAT ratepayers have opportunities to get involved in different committees which guide the planning of the action plans.

-How do refunds and no shows affect the amount of Municipal Accommodation Tax I remit?
+How do refunds and no-shows affect the amount of MAT I remit?

-If the Municipal Accommodation Tax was added to an invoice that was paid by a guest, and you subsequently issue a full or partial refund on that accommodation charge, the customer should also be refunded the applicable amount of MAT that corresponds to the refund amount.
-If the refund occurs after you have remitted the MAT, you can adjust the MAT submission the following month noting the refund in your submission documentation.
+If the MAT was added to an invoice that was paid by a guest, and the provider subsequently issues a full or partial refund on that accommodation charge, the customer should also be refunded the applicable amount of MAT that corresponds to the refund amount.
+If the refund occurs after you the provider has remitted the MAT, he/she can adjust the MAT submission the following month noting the refund in the next quarterly report.

-If you experience no shows and your policy is to charge a portion of the room rental as a penalty, then the MAT should also be charged to the no show portion.
-If however, you have a flat administrative fee that is charged for no shows no matter what the room rate, then the MAT does not need to be applied.
+If a provider experiences no-show and the policy is to charge a portion of the room rental as a penalty, then the MAT should also be charged to the no-show portion.
+If, however, the provider has a flat administrative fee that is charged for no-shows no matter what the room rate, then the MAT does not need to be applied.

 Do I need to prepare a quarterly report if I did not collect any MAT for that period?

 Yes.
-You have to indicate that no Municipal Accommodation Tax was collected in the reporting period.
-If all your guests were for extended stay (30 days or longer) or another qualified exemption you must still submit a report providing the details for the exception.
+Providers have to indicate that no MAT was collected in the reporting period.
+If all guests are for extended stays (30 days or longer) or another qualified exemption, providers must still submit a report providing the details for the exception.

 Frequently asked questions (FAQ)